2002 NCAA Division III women's basketball tournament

 The 2002 NCAA Division III women's basketball tournament was the 21st annual tournament hosted by the NCAA to determine the national champion of Division III women's collegiate basketball in the United States.

 Wisconsin–Stevens Point defeated St. Lawrence in the championship game, 67–65, to claim the Pointers' second Division III national title and first since 1987.

-The championship rounds were hosted by Rose–Hulman Institute of Technology in Terre Haute, Indiana.
+The championship rounds were played at the Hulbert Arena in Terre Haute, Indiana, hosted by Rose–Hulman Institute of Technology.